irmasim/IRMaSim/README.rst

    $ apt install python3-pip
    $ pip install IRMaSim

-After taking these steps, you should be able to execute irmasim from the command line.
+After taking these steps, you should be able to execute IRMaSim from the command line.

 Usage
 -----